UPDATED: February 20, 2018, at 5:41 p.m.

 When I left Dublin for Cambridge, there were many things I expected to miss: Cadbury’s chocolate Easter eggs, Irish beef, good Irish butter, the warmth of a cup of Lyon’s tea after getting caught in the rain.
 I didn’t realize how little I’d care about those things after a couple of years away (except the butter, but that’s one thing I can buy over here), and how much I’d miss the simple act of walking down a stretch of pier or sitting on a double-decker bus.

-These days, my trips home have become increasingly brief and infrequent, as I build my life around the United States.
-I don’t get to visit as often as I’d like, and that’ll get harder when I move farther away this summer.
+These days, my trips home have become increasingly brief and infrequent, and I don’t get to visit as often as I’d like.
 I relish more in the little details of this place now, knowing that unlike a bar of chocolate or a cup of tea, I can’t take them with me in my suitcase or buy them in a store halfway around the world.